Missouri wine: International impact

-Grapes varieties
+Grape varieties

 Missouri's climate, with its long, hot summers, good sun exposure, and thin rocky Ozarks soil, is excellent for growing grapes.
 The moderate average temperature allows natural cellaring of wine.

 The most prominent Missouri-grown variety is Cynthiana/Norton, believed to be a variety of Vitis aestivalis.
 Other varieties grown include native American grapes, Concord and Catawba, as well as French-American hybrids such as Vignoles, Seyval, and Chambourcin.
-Recently, there has been more interest in planting Vitis vinifera grapes varieties, especially the fine European grapes: Cabernet Franc, Chardonnay, Petit Verdot and Mourvedre.
+Recently, there has been more interest in planting Vitis vinifera grapes varieties, especially the fine European grapes: Cabernet Franc, Chardonnay, Petit Verdot and Mourvèdre.